New Embassy Theater

 1 person favorited this theater

-The Embassy was opened in 1931 in downtown Cumberland, joining the Strand (biggest name movies), Maryland (next biggest movies, plus big band live appearances), Liberty (low-budget re-releases), and Garden (same) in the “Queen City”.
+The Embassy was opened on November 18, 1931 with Bert Lahr in “Flying High”.
+Organist Dick Liebert played the theatre organ.
+Located in downtown Cumberland, joining the Strand Theatre (biggest name movies), Maryland Theatre (next biggest movies, plus big band live appearances), Liberty Theatre (low-budget re-releases), and Garden Theatre (same) in the “Queen City”.

 The original capacity of the Embassy Theater was about 500, seated in both orchestra and balcony areas.
 A full stage was in front of the screen, as some lesser-known country acts appeared from time to time, such as Tom Mix, Jr., in 1942.